sainttelant/tkDNN/docs/README_2d3dtracking.md

 ## 3D Object Detection

-To run the 3D object detection demo follow these steps (example with CenterNet based on DLA34):
+1\ need to manual compile yaml-cpp, from github, be simple.easy To run the 3D object detection demo follow these steps (example with CenterNet based on DLA34):
 ```
 rm dla34_cnet3d_fp32.rt        # be sure to delete(or move) old tensorRT files